Demystifying Electrical Stimulation

 It can be self administered, i.e. a therapist is not required.

 There is some debate on how long it should be applied for but general consensus, based on research showing its effectiveness, is about 30 minutes per muscle group per day (Jae-Hyoung Lee et al 2017).
+The exception to this is shoulder subluxation which can be up to 6 hours per day (Faghri et al 1994).

 Who can use it?